samvera-deprecated/curate/README.md

 For integration with Shibboleth, refer: https://github.com/jgeorge300/devise_shibboleth_authenticatable

 For integration with multiple authentication systems (and for twitter, facebook, etc.), consider using OmniAuth: https://github.com/intridea/omniauth

-# Standing up your Curate-based Rails application in Production

-We are working on this and have more to come.